fxu1024/fxu1024.github.io/docs/ds/addcdeservice.md

 - If your CDW is running, open up HUE and verify the `retail` db and `tokenized_accesss_logs` table data that was prepped by your CDE job.

-## 7. Demo2: Create and schedule a Job by CDE CLI
+## 7. Demo2: Create and schedule a Job by CDE CLI & API

 ### 7.1 Prerequisites